NavBernal/CompTIA-Security-Cert/Sec+ Practice Exam Terms.md

 - A fundamental concept in networking, particularly in the context of spanning tree protocols (STP) such as IEEE 802.1D and its variants (RSTP, MSTP)
 - It's a data unit used by switches to exchange info about bridge IDs, port IDs, path costs, and other parameters related to the spanning tree protocol
 - The spanning tree protocol prevents loops in Ethernet networks by electing a root bridge and establishing loop-free topology

+==**IPsec (Internet Protocol Security) Tunnels**
+- VPN connections established between two endpoints across a public network
+- They provide secure communication by encrypting data traffic between these endpoints

+==**VPN Concentrator**
+- A specialized device or software that creates and manages VPN connections
+- It aggregates multiple VPN connections from remote clients or branch offices and creates a secure tunnel to a central location, typically a corporate network or data center